grafana/carbon-relay-ng/README.md

 Instrumentation (master)
 ------------------------

-All performance variables are available at http://localhost:8081/debug/vars (update port if you change it in config)
+All performance variables are available at http://localhost:8081/debug/vars2 (update port if you change it in config)
+You can also send metrics to graphite (or feed back into the relay), see config.